jbosman/coffeeRun/README.md

 ## Takeaways

-For me the most important think I took from this is the importance of keeping your modules separate and succinct and how much it can help you when testing.
+For me the most important thing I took from this is the importance of keeping your modules separate and succinct.
+Seeing this showed me how much this can aid in testing.

 ## Screen Shots